 What clubs/organizations you are involved in?

 - Student Activities Board: I'm president of this organization and have been a part of it since my freshman year.
 We provide free events each semester for the entire campus community, usually falling under the categories of comedy, music, and special events.
-We bring comedians and musicians from all across the country on to campus to perform, as well as things like mentalists, escape rooms, and movies fresh from movie theatre release.
-Even during the COVID-19 pandemic, we've done a variety of events virtually similar to as we would in person, like a murder mystery party, comedy show, and movie nights.
+We bring comedians and musicians from all across the country on to campus to perform, as well as things like mentalists, escape rooms, and movies fresh from movie theater runs.
+Even during the COVID-19 pandemic, we did a variety of events virtually similar to as we would in person, like a murder mystery party, comedy show, and movie nights.
 My favorite event that we do each year is a gingerbread house decorating competition and a highlight of being in the club was meeting Bowen Yang from SNL!

 Are you involved in Honors/Leadership Scholars/MLK Scholars/Park Scholars Programs?

 - I’m a Leadership Scholar!
 This program is one of the things I was most happy to be a part of after arriving to campus.
 The program requires participants to be involved in a campus organization as well as do community service in Ithaca.
 We also do multiple workshops about leadership skills, like the importance of procrastination (yes, there are benefits!).
 We also keep a portfolio for the program, something we can show to future employers, and are able to attend various leadership conferences.

 - I’m also involved in the Honors program.
 While there are academic benefits to the Honors program like interesting and fun classes, I have really taken advantage of the social benefits.
 My freshman year, I got to go on a weekend backpacking trip through the program in a national forest near Ithaca.
 The program also does a yearly trip to New York in the spring where we get a day to see the city and get to see a Broadway show.
 My freshmen year I saw Prom the Musical and only had to pay $5.
 If you have room for a minor, Honors is a great way to take classes beyond your major and meet other individuals.